Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ...

-Download and flash RaspberryPi OS desktop 32-bit with either Raspberry Pi Imager or Balena Etcher, read relevant instructions for first set-up to finally boot to the RPi desktop environment.
+Download and flash RaspberryPi OS desktop 32-bit with either Raspberry Pi Imager or Balena Etcher, and read relevant instructions for first set-up to finally boot to the RPi desktop environment.

 ...